barel-mishal/astro-resume/src/pages/index.md

 ### [FoodIt (link)](<>)

 FoodIt is a relatively new project that utilizes the powerful combination of Polars, a dataframe package for creating in-depth analysis, and SurrealDB for efficient data storage and management.
-The user interface is primarily constructed using SolidJs, while the server utilizes the astro and Express frameworks.
+The user interface is primarily constructed using SolidJs, while the server utilizes the Astro and Express frameworks.

 ### [NutriPlay (link)](<https://nutriplay.io>)